RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 ### The Taxi Company

-The Taxi Company (referred to as TC) is a traditional provider of taxi services.
+The Taxi Company (referred to as TC) is a traditional provider of taxi services that employs roughly 30 persons.
 It forwards customers' requests to independent contractors - taxi drivers.
 TC operates in Finland.
 Customers can order a taxi via TC app or by calling the centre.
 The app can also be used to pay the fare.

+### What are we working on?

+#### Assets

+TC's assets that need to be secured are:
+- the company premises: the call centre and office
+- database, in cloud: IaaS, infrastructure as a service
+        - customer data (names, phone numbers, addresses, credit/debit card numbers etc.)
+        - employee data
+        - contractor/driver data
+        - business data (sales and marketing data, investment plans etc.)